ksirx/fa22-cse110-lab4/expose/javascript/part2.md

 # Data Types

 ### Part 2 - Question 12: Given the above Object, write the notation for:  (These should be in your part2.md)
-- Accessing the value of the name property in the student object
+A) Accessing the value of the name property in the student object

+`student.name`

-- Accessing the value of the Grad Year property in the student object
+B) Accessing the value of the Grad Year property in the student object

+``

 - Calling the function for the greeting property in the student object
 - Accessing the name property of the object in the Favorite Teacher property in student
 - Access index zero in the array of the courseLoad property of the student object